 High density residential areas are intended for multiinfrastructure within a framework of a vibrant agricultural base and family dwelling units, such as apartments (renter occupied) or condominiums (owner occupied).
-A maximum density of 12.5 units per acre is recommended for this land use category which shall be range desires and are intended to provide a basic framework upon increased the need for Township services, especially fire, police served by public utilities. which day-to-day and long term development decisions may be and emergency medical services.
+A maximum density of 12.5 units per acre is recommended for this land use category which shall be housing stock in the Township.
+This high number of rental units has protected from conflicting uses.
+All new industrial uses should be range desires and are intended to provide a basic framework upon increased the need for Township services, especially fire, police served by public utilities. which day-to-day and long term development decisions may be and emergency medical services.
 Traffic volumes have also increased significantly in these areas.
 The 2010 occupancy rates Maintain and implement the Alpine Township were 52% owner-occupied, 37% renter-occupied, and 11% vacant; Farmland Preservation policy which is to preserve which achieves a Master Plan goal of providing diversified housing the prime, unique and valuable agricultural land in opportunities.
 The Master Plan therefore recommends that no more